zenozeng/chromemacs/README.md

 node-chromemacs
 ===============

-macs keybindings for Chrome / Chromium using node-x11
+Emacs keybindings for Chrome / Chromium using node-x11

+Still Coding.